JetBrains/kotlin-web-site/pages/docs/reference/evolution/kotlin-evolution.md

 *   Library code should always specify return types of public/protected functions and properties explicitly thus never relying on type inference for public API.
 Subtle changes in type inference may cause return types to change inadvertently, leading to binary compatibility issues.
 *   Overloaded functions and properties provided by the same library should do essentially the same thing.
 Changes in type inference may result in more precise static types to be known at call sites causing changes in overload resolution.

-Library authors can use the @Deprecated and @Experimental annotations to control the evolution of their API surface.
+Library authors can use the @Deprecated and [@RequiresOptIn](../opt-in-requirements.html) annotations to control the evolution of their API surface.
 Note that @Deprecated(level=HIDDEN) can be used to preserve binary compatibility even for declarations removed from the API.

 Also, by convention, packages named "internal" are not considered public API.
 All API residing in packages named "experimental" is considered experimental and can change at any moment.